Ohm's Law

 The Ohm's Law defines one of the most important rules for calculating electrical circuits.

-In its original form, it determines the resistance in ohms from a current and voltage measurement when \(U\) in volts and \(I\) in amps are known
+In its original form, it determines the resistance in ohms from a current and voltage measurement when \(U\) in volts and \(I\) in amps are known.

 \(\displaystyle R=\frac{U}{I}\) \(\displaystyle 1Ω=\frac{1V}{1A}\)

-Calculation of current \(I\), if \(U\) in volts and \(R\) in ohms are known
+Calculation of current \(I\),if \(U\) in volts and \(R\) in ohms are known:

 \(\displaystyle I=\frac{U}{R}\) \(\displaystyle 1A=\frac{1V}{1Ω}\)

-Calculation of the voltage \(U\), if \(I\) in amperes and \(R\) n ohms are known
+Calculation of the voltage \(U\), if \(I\) in amperes and \(R\) in Ohm bekannt sind:

 \(\displaystyle U=I· R\) \(\displaystyle 1V = 1A· 1Ω\)